Earth is what we all have in common.

 Join us for this day of global action!

-Inspired by Earthday.org’s My Future My Voice Youth Ambassador program, we asked local youths to express their visions and desires for the future.
+Inspired by Earthday.org’s My Future My Voice Youth Ambassador program, we are asking local youths to express their visions and desires for the future.

 .